Enabling Container Protection

 Prerequisites

 - HSS can be billed in yearly/monthly or pay-per-use mode.
 To use yearly/monthly billing, ensure you have purchased sufficient protection quotas.
-For details, see Purchasing an HSS Quota.
+For details, see Purchasing HSS.
 If you use the pay-per-use billing mode, you do not need to purchase quotas in advance.

 - Ensure that the agent has been installed on the container node and is online.
 For details about how to install the agent on a single node, see Installing the Agent on Huawei Cloud Servers and Installing the Agent on Third-party Servers.
-For details about how to install the agent on a cluster, see Installing an Agent in a Cluster.
+For details about how to install the agent on a cluster, see Installing the Agent on Containers.

 Constraints